 Wondering how to keep your mattress protector clean?
 Read our guide on how to wash mattress protectors and toppers the right way.
 We have thorough instructions for basic washing, deep cleaning, and stain removal to keep your protector clean.

-Yes, you can wash a mattress protector, whether it's made from natural materials or synthetic ones.
+Yes, you can wash most types of mattress protector, whether it's made from natural materials or synthetic ones.
 Washing regularly will remove allergy triggers like mites and dead skin cells.
 It will also keep stains and unpleasant odors from setting, prolonging the lifespan of your mattress protector.

 Washing your mattress protector is a must, but different materials will have different care instructions to keep them in good condition.
 Follow your manufacturer's care label to maximize your protector's longevity and durability.